Sergio16T/algorithms-bigO-dataStructures/README.md

 }
 ```

+### Multiply the Runtimes
-Multiply the Runtimes: If your algorithm is in the form "do this for each time you do that" then you multiply the runtimes.
+If your algorithm is in the form "do this for each time you do that" then you multiply the runtimes.

 > 0(A * B)